BenchPrep Design System

 Result and Lessons

-Establishing a foundational structure ensures a standardized file format across all projects, facilitating efficient design reviews for engineers and stakeholders.
-This approach enables the team to promptly identify and address any UI disparities among platforms.
+Establishing a foundational structure ensures a standardized file format and shares the same tokes across all projects, facilitating efficient design reviews for engineers and stakeholders.
+This approach enables the team to identify and promptly address platform components and token disparities.
 While maintaining multiple design system libraries may not be the optimal long-term solution, it serves as a valuable starting point for component evaluation and gradual modification within the overarching long-term project.

 See more works